 - Discuss creativity.
 Ask your kids when they come up with their best ideas or have their most creative moments, Allyn said.
 If it’s in the car while getting to soccer practice, honor that by keeping a notebook, iPad or even a tape recorder handy, she said.

-6. Avoid managing.
+6. Avoid over managing.
 “Children have an amazing innate ability to be creative when they play freely on their own, and unfortunately, the act of overparenting dampens or even wipes out that innate ability,” according to Mike Lanza of Playborhood.com and author of the upcoming book Playborhood: Turn Your Neighborhood into a Place for Play.
 So it’s important to figure out how to facilitate your child’s creativity without managing it, he said.
+This can also grow your child’s mental stamina

 Curled from Psychecentral.com